flyonspeed/TronView/README.md

 ## Creating your own Input source module

 Input sources are located in lib/inputs folder.
 Create your own!
+You can use existing modules as examples for how to do this.

 ## Screen resolution for hudly